GarvTambi/udacity-traffic-sign-classifier/README.md

 The chosen signs are visualized in cell 20.

 I want to see how the classifier performs on similar signs.
-The General Caution and Traffic signals: they both look lke a vertical bar (see the visualization) when grayscaled.
-And Pedestrains and Child crossing Pedestrains looks similar in low resolution.
+The General Caution and Traffic signals: they both look like a vertical bar (see the visualization) when grayscaled.
+And pedestrains and child crossing look similar in low resolution.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).